Everything I’m Packing for a Late-Summer Adventure Get-Away to Portland, Oregon

 Shopping links to individual pieces

 Since this is a rather short and somewhat last-minute get away, I’m mostly taking things I already have in my closet and drawers.
 Comfort and practical pieces trump fashion this time.
-I’ve included links below to the items that are still available to purchase.
-For pieces that are too many seasons in the past, I’ve added links to similar finds.
+Shop the links below to create a similar look.

 Related posts